httpJunkie/react-from-scratch/readme.md

 Here we import `useState` and `createContext`.
 Next, we create a context instance named `AppContext`.
 We then set up an `AppProvider` using the render props pattern.
 We declare a Hook with `useState`, pass in an object with properties, defaults and methods.
 In this case, the object has a property named `navOpen`, and a method called `toggleSidenav()` which can be used to update the value of the `navOpen` property.

-Our `AppProvider` works by returning an `<AppContext.Provider>` component with access to our `appData` which we passed in.
-It receives that state as props, and gives its children access to it.
+Our `AppProvider` works by returning an `<AppContext.Provider>` component with access to our `appData` giving all children of our `<AppProvider>` that we will place on the `App.js` page access to our new global state. `<AppContext.Provider>` receives state as a prop, and gives its children access to it.

 ### Provide Context to Our Entire App

 Next, we need to have access to this state in many places in our app.
 We want any component to be able to have access to its data, so we need to place the `<AppProvider>` component at the highest level in our component tree.
 To wrap all components, we must place it in the `App.js` file.

-Add the following import to the `App.js` file:
+In `App.js`: add the following import:

 ```jsx
 import { AppProvider } from './context/AppContext'
 ```

-And replace the line:
+And replace:

 ```js
 const App = () => <Frame />
 ```

-With the following:
+With:

 ```jsx
 const App = () => {